 With careful attention to dosage and administration, systemic reactions occur infrequently, but it cannot be overemphasized that in sensitive individuals, any injection could result in anaphylactic shock.
 Therefore, it is imperative that physicians administering allergenic extracts understand and be prepared for the treatment of severe reactions.
 Other possible systemic reactions which may occur in varying degrees a disvertiy are lanying alledgree.
-Is advariately, and uticinal.
-Adverse reaction frequency data for administration, appliedema, cough, wheezing, conjunctivitis, rhinitis, and utricania.
-Adverse reaction frequency data for administration for testing and treatment of severe reactions and uticinal.
-Adverse reaction frequency data for administration for testing and treatment show that risk is low.
-If a systemic or anaphylactic reaction does occur, apply a tourniquet above the site of injection and inject 1:1000 epinephrine-hydrochloride intramuscularly or subcutaneously into the opposite arm.
+Is advantable, and unitaria.
+Advances nearcion frequency data for administration, could, where the site of administration and unitaria.
+Adverse nearcion frequency data for administration for testing and treatment of severe nearching and utricain.
+Adverse nearcion frequency data for administration for testing and treatment show that risk is low.^{1,28} If a systemic or anaphylactic reaction does occur, apply a tourniquet above the site of injection and inject 1:1000 epinephrine-hydrochloride intramuscularly or subcutaneously into the opposite arm.
 Loosen the tourniquet at least every 10 minutes.
 Do not obstruct arterial blood flow with the tourniquet.